mahi-chan3/uketsuke/README.md

-# uketsuke (Reception System)
+# uketsuke (Web-Based Reception Kiosk)

-A lightweight, customizable web-based reception system designed for iPad and iPhone.
+A lightweight, single-file reception system optimized for iPad and iPhone.
+It transforms any iOS device into a professional, dedicated reception kiosk by leveraging PWA (Progressive Web App) technology.
-By adding it to the Home Screen, it functions as a standalone, full-screen kiosk application.

 ##  Key Features

-- **Zero Configuration**: A single-file HTML architecture that allows immediate deployment without server-side setup.
+- **Offline Capability**: Built-in Service Worker ensures the system remains functional even without an internet connection once initially loaded.
+- **Dynamic In-App Editor**:
-- **Dynamic Customization**: Easily modify button labels, color schemes, and font sizes directly from the settings menu.
+  - **Live Customization**: Modify button labels, sub-titles, and FaceTime addresses on the fly.
+  - **Granular Control**: Adjust font sizes via a stepper, change text alignment, and pick custom color schemes (background/text) for each item.
+  - **Efficient Management**: Supports one-click duplication and deletion of reception entries.
+- **Zero-Backbone Architecture**: A standalone HTML/JavaScript file with no server-side database required; all configurations are stored locally via the `localStorage` API.
-- **Secure Access**: The configuration panel is password-protected to prevent unauthorized modifications.
+- **Secure Access**: The configuration panel is password-protected to prevent unauthorized modifications by visitors.
-- **PWA Optimized**: Supports "Add to Home Screen" on iOS for a native, immersive user experience.
+- **Native Experience**: Fully optimized for "Add to Home Screen" on iOS, providing a full-screen, immersive interface without browser UI elements.

 ##  Deployment and Usage

-1. Open the hosted URL in Safari on an iOS/iPadOS device.
+1. **Open**: Host the `index.html` on any web server or open the file in Safari on an iOS/iPadOS device.
-2. Tap the Share button and select "Add to Home Screen."
+2. **Install**: Tap the **Share** button and select **"Add to Home Screen."**
-3. Launch the app from the Home Screen.
+3. **Launch**: Open the "uketsuke" icon from your Home Screen.
+4. **Initial Setup**:
-4. Access the Settings button in the top-right corner, establish a password, and proceed with the initial configuration.
+   - Tap the **"設定 (Settings)"** button in the top-right corner.
+   - Establish a new password (first-time setup).
+   - Enter the editor to add your departments or staff names along with their FaceTime addresses.
+5. **Customize**: Use the toolbar in edit mode to adjust font sizes, alignment, and colors.
+Tap **"完了 (Done)"** to save.

+##  Technical Specifications

+- **Frontend**: Vue.js 3 (Composition-ready via Global Build).
+- **Storage**: Browser `localStorage` for persistent configuration.
+- **Communication**: Triggers native video/audio calls using the `facetime://` URI scheme.
+- **PWA**: Inline Service Worker implementation for resource caching and offline reliability.

 ##  Disclaimer

 This software is provided "as is," without warranty of any kind.
-The author shall not be held liable for any damages or issues arising from the use of this application.
-It is strongly recommended to perform thorough testing prior to implementing this system in a production or professional environment.
+The author shall not be held liable for any damages or issues (such as missed calls or configuration loss) arising from the use of this application.
+It is strongly recommended to perform thorough testing in your specific network and device environment prior to professional implementation.

 ##  License

 This project is licensed under the [MIT License](LICENSE).

 ### Third-Party Attribution
-- **Vue.js**: MIT License (c) 2013-present, Yuxi (Evan) You
+- **Vue.js**: MIT License (c) 2013-present, Yuxi (Evan) You.